 Here’s how to figure out if you qualify as a dependent student and are entitled to college tax deductions and credits, such as the American Opportunity Tax Credit (AOTC), which could ease the financial burden of pursuing higher education.
 Let’s dive in, with a look at…

-A personal exemption is a portion of your income the IRS gives you tax-free – $4,050 in 2016 – for yourself and each dependent.
+Prior to 2018, a personal exemption was a portion of your income the IRS gave you tax-free – $4,050 in 2017 – for yourself and each dependent.

-But a personal exemption can’t be claimed twice on separate returns for the same person.
-That’s why a parent can’t claim a dependent exemption for an adult student who claimed a personal exemption on their own return and vice versa.
+A personal exemption couldn’t be claimed twice on separate returns for the same person.
+That’s why a parent couldn’t claim a dependent exemption for an adult student who claimed a personal exemption on their own return, and vice versa.

-If you pay for more than half of your support (even if you use student loans), you can claim your personal exemption.
-But if your parents provide more than half your support, then they can claim you as a dependent.
+If you provide more than half of your own financial support (even if you use student loans), you can claim deductions or tax credits for your own education.
+But if your parents provide more than half of your support, then they can claim you as a dependent.

-Additionally, the IRS has an added income cap on dependency if you are 24 or over; 19 or over if not a full-time student.
-In this case, a parent can only claim you as a dependent if you earned less than $4,050 in 2016.
+Additionally, the IRS has an income cap on dependency if you’re under 24, and under 19 if you’re not a full-time student.
+In this case, a parent can only claim you as a dependent if you earned less than $4,150 in 2018.

-It’s important to first figure out your dependent student status.
-This directly affects who gets to claim important educational tax deductions and credits like the following:
+Your dependency status directly affects who gets to claim education tax deductions and credits, including the following: